Financial Modeling with Excel Spreadsheets

 Many people do not realize that spreadsheets can be used for more than just creating tables and charts and summarizing data.
 Although spreadsheets were originally designed to function as electronic ledgers and accounting worksheets, they are now commonly used for creating complex mathematical models.
 Instead of just storing, summarizing, and formatting data, a financial model is used for analysis.

 What is a Model?
 Generally, a financial model consists of one or more input parameters along with data and formulas that are used to perform calculations or make predictions.
 By changing the values of the input parameters, you can do "what-if" studies to see what happens when the inputs change.
-Some examples of financial models are the financial calculators that can be downloaded for free from this site.
+Some examples of financial models are the financial calculators that can be downloaded from Vertex42.com.

 Financial Templates and Spreadsheets for Excel

-- Free Financial Spreadsheets - www.exinfm.com - This page by Matt H. Evans on his site, Creating Value through Excellence in Financial Management (exinfm.com), lists over 75 free spreadsheets related to accounting, personal and corporate finance, project management, and cash flow valuation.
+- Free Financial Spreadsheets at http://www.exinfm.com/free_spreadsheets.html - This page by Matt H. Evans on his site, Creating Value through Excellence in Financial Management (exinfm.com), lists over 75 free spreadsheets related to accounting, personal and corporate finance, project management, and cash flow valuation.

 Excel Finance Books and Articles